-*This blog post is from 2010 🙂 Keep a look out in the JEP for subsequent years’ results and reports*
+*This blog post is from 2010 🙂 Keep a look out on Facebook/JEP for subsequent years’ results and reports*

 What a good turnout – well over 200, for the Jayson Lee 10k yesterday.
 It was particularly good to see a few old faces come out of the woodwork for the race.
 And the fact that it was a non-Spartan club race meant that a shedload of ‘ordinary’ runners took part, the ones that the club unintentionally alienates by not making provision for them.
 Many were clearly testing themselves with the Jersey Marathon looming.